code-differently/code-society-25-2/lesson_00/benjaminscott/BSCOTTREADME.md

 ## Likes and Dislikes
 I enjoy developing video games, playing video games, watching movies/TV shows, and chilling with friends.
 I don't enjoy the rain, flies, and the cold.
 ## How do I like to give feedback?
-If asked for, I give feedback in person, on Google Meet, or through email.
+If requested, I give feedback in person, on Google Meet, or through email.
 I like to keep my feedback honest but also make sure it is helpful to others.
 ## How do I like to receive feedback?
 I can recieve feedback in person, on Google Meet, or through email as well.
 Any feedback I can get is valuable to me, so feel free to let me know whatever feedback you might have.
 ## Topics I Like to Talk About: